YAC (Youth Advice Centre) – Crawley

 We are proud to have been awarded The Allsorts Safer Spaces Award recognizing our work to create a safe and welcoming space for LGBT+ young people.

-Young people can drop-in to the YAC to access same-day support and advice sessions with our friendly Support & Advice workers.
+Young people can make an appointment to come and see us at YAC to access support and advice sessions with our friendly Support & Advice workers.
 Young people can access support and advice for a wide range of wellbeing issues including:

-How to access: Drop in from Tuesday 3rd January or email us at [email protected] to book in a session.
+How to access: Email us at [email protected] to book in a session.

 Mind The Gap Emotional Health Support (11-25)